|Browns have become the perfect fantasy team heading into Week 8|

 It's that very ugly side that has made the Browns such a beautiful fantasy football team.
 They give up so many points that big statistics are guaranteed for the always-passing trio of Derek Anderson, Braylon Edwards and Kellen Winslow.

 Their defense also offers that rare commodity fantasy owners crave: predictability.
 Everybody who faces the Browns gets big numbers, from the raw Cleo Lemon (4 TDs) to the aged Steve McNair (307 yards).
-They even had a throwback game, allowing Daunte Culpepper five scores for the first time since he was with Randy Moss.

 As you consider finally scraping some Rams off your bench to face the Cleveland D, here's a look at some players to start in Week 8, some to avoid and a few long shots that just may pan out: